 This example is based on Ed West's vignette.
-Ed's students selected water pollution.
-Ed then selected science standards that addressed the importance of protecting water quality to support a healthy environment.
+Ed's students selected conservation of natural resources.
+Ed then selected science standards that addressed the importance of understanding the difference between renewable and non-renewable resources.
+Students had been interested in recycling but did not understand the energy needed to produce materials or package materials.